Young Carers

 Where a young carer’s eligible needs are identified as requiring support, local councils will have to:

-The school holds Excellence in Schools Award for young carers provision and also silver and bronze awards.
-All presented by Young Carers Service in North Somerset (Alliance).
+We hold an Excellence in Schools Award for young carers provision, as presented by the Young Carers Service in North Somerset (Alliance).